Otzma Yehudit: Background

-Eldad was first elected to the Knesset on the National Union list in 2003.
+Aryeh Eldad was first elected to the Knesset on the National Union list in 2003.
 In November 2007, Eldad formed a new secular far-right party named Hatikva.
 Ultimately, Hatikva ran as a faction of the National Union in the 2009 elections, and Eldad retained his seat.
-Ben-Ari ran for Knesset unsuccessfully in the 2003 elections with the Herut – The National Movement party, and in the 2006 elections with the Jewish National Front party; both times, the parties failed to pass the threshold.
-Leading up to the 2009 elections, the Jewish National Front, headed by a long-time Kach party activist Baruch Marzel, allied with Eretz Yisrael Shelanu, a new party founded by Chabad Rabbi Shalom Dov Wolpo.
+Michael Ben-Ari ran for Knesset unsuccessfully in the 2003 elections with the Herut – The National Movement party, and in the 2006 elections with the Jewish National Front party; both times, the parties failed to pass the threshold.
+Leading up to the 2009 elections, the Jewish National Front, headed by long-time Kach party activist Baruch Marzel, allied with Eretz Yisrael Shelanu, a new party founded by Chabad Rabbi Shalom Dov Wolpo.
 The joint list ran as part of the National Union, with Michael Ben-Ari, its representative, taking the fourth spot on the alliance's list.
 The National Union won four seats, allowing Ben-Ari to enter the Knesset.